Table of Content

 - Stressful Life Events: Traumatic occurrences such as the loss of a loved one, job loss, or divorce can provoke anxiety.

-Nevertheless, there are certain triggers that are unique to women.
+Nevertheless, certain triggers are unique to women.

 Hormonal Factors and Anxiety